ekino/kotlin-quality-plugin/README.md

 You need to have a JDK 8 at least.

-Gradle 5.6.4 or newer is required.
+It requires Gradle 6 (6.3 or later).
+Gradle 5.6 is also supported but this support is deprecated and will be removed in a future release.

 ## Usage